alexbautista1/School_HW-projects/README.md

 # School_HW-projects
-Alex Bautista
+Alex Bautista\n
-Bachelors of Science
+Bachelors of Science\n
-Computer Science
+Computer Science\n
-San Francisco State University
+San Francisco State University\n

+This is a collections of past assignments from\n
+SFSU